 The app comes with the Cessna 172SP and the Cirrus Jet SF50 already unlocked, along with all tutorials and the challenges that use these two aircraft.
 A free test flight is available in Freeflight for all unowned aircraft–just tap the white plane icon labeled “Test Flight” in the bottom right corner.
 On the following screen you can choose to unlock the aircraft for 60 seconds, or 24 hours by sharing it on social media (if you are logged into your account in the device’s Settings).

-To unlock unlimited flight time for additional aircraft, as well as their challenges, you must first purchase the aircraft.
+To unlock unlimited flight time for aircraft, global scenery, and all challenges, you must first purchase a subscription.
 See the section Making In-App Purchases for more details.

 Every flight starts with the words “Hold the device comfortably and tap the screen to begin!”
 The device will calibrate the aircraft’s controls before every flight based on how the device is positioned during this message.
 Once the device is in a natural, comfortable position, tap the screen to be taken to the cockpit.

 In the 3D cockpit, there are multiple ways to interact with the controls.
-Starting in the 10.4 update, every aircraft includes a few controls that can be manipulated by using your fingers directly on them in the cockpit.
-The C172 and 737–800 have extensive cockpit manipulators that are explained in the “Cockpit Manipulators” section below.
+Every aircraft includes at least a few controls that can be manipulated by using your fingers directly on them in the cockpit.
+Other aircraft, such as the C172 and 737–800, have extensive cockpit manipulators that are explained in the “Cockpit Manipulators” section below.

 In addition to any manipulators in the cockpit, you can control the aircraft by using the pale, circular icons along the sides of the screen.
 (Note that other aircraft may have additional icons, such as missiles or landing gear, not shown or discussed here.
 Many are covered in Flight School tutorials, however.)